Please also see the following pages for more detailed information.

-A physical mapping approach that uses fluorescein tags to detect abnormalities In the chromosome.
+A physical mapping approach that uses fluorescein tags to detect chromosomal changes.

 An ordered sequence of DNA, located in a particular position on a particular chromosome, which encodes a specific protein.

 An educational process for individuals and families affected by or at risk for heritable disease.
-Provides information on the lifelong implications of a genetic mutation, risk for other family members, screening protocols and reproductive options.
+Provides information on the lifelong implications of a pathogenic variant, risk for other family members, screening protocols and reproductive options.
 Can organise genetic testing.

-The process of analyzing the gene or genes of an individual to confirm, eliminate or reduce the risk that a heritable mutation is present.
+The process of analyzing the gene or genes of an individual to confirm, eliminate or reduce the risk that a heritable pathogenic variant is present.

 The set of genetic information that is passed from one generation to the next.

-A genetic mutation that has been passed from parent to child.
+A pathogenic variant that has been passed from parent to child.

-A genetic mutation which can be passed on to the next generation, but is not necessarily inherited from a parent.
+A pathogenic variant that can be passed on to the next generation, but is not necessarily inherited from a parent.